-In the past, I served as the Program Director for RLOE, (Regional Leaders of Open Education Network, a project of Open Education Global and the CCCOER) where we worked to reimagine leadership, shift institutional power to marginalized communities, and promote systemic change for Open Education and Higher Education more broadly.
+In the past, I was the Program Director for RLOE, (Regional Leaders of Open Education Network, a project of Open Education Global and the CCCOER) where we worked to reimagine leadership, shift institutional power to marginalized communities, and promote systemic change for Open Education and Higher Education more broadly.
 I also served for a little while as OE Global’s membership director.

 At Keene State College, I served as the Open Education faculty fellow for many years, and co-leader & designer of the KSC Teaching Fellows program.
 I spearheaded a movement at KSC to replace traditional textbooks with OER and other freely available resources for nearly all Biology courses in the KSC Biology B.S. and B.A. degree programs, saving our students thousands of dollars.
-I also directed the KSC STEM Open Education/Open Science initiative that I designed.
+I also directed the Faculty Enrichment program, and the STEM Open Education/Open Science initiative that I designed.
 I incorporate Open Pedagogy into all of my own courses, and for years I led the KSC open pedagogy faculty learning community.
 And, because I believe that scientific investigation, like education, should be transparent, widely collaborative and designed to serve the public, I work on and advocate for integrating the principles and practices of Open Science and Open Pedagogy into the undergraduate STEM curriculum broadly.

 I am also a queer street activist, who for many years, has marched, chanted and organized around diversity, anti-racism, social justice, equity and inclusion, and have been a leader in organizations working especially for women’s and LGBTQ rights.